Scthe/scthe.github.io/_posts/2015-08-30-backpropagation-notes.md

 {% capture image_caption %}
 On previous image we focused only on 2 nodes as it makes easier to derive formulas.
-In reality, every node contributes to values of all nodes on next layer?
+In reality, every node contributes to values of all nodes on next layer.
 {% endcapture %}
 {% include lazyimage.html
   image_src='network.png'
   width='700'
   height='391'
+  alt='Neural network with 3 layers, weights, biases.
+Results in hypothesis h wrt. current weights and biases.'
 %}